 The background consists of two separate panels that can be easily used within the smaller space.
 A modular floor plan also took into consideration Swerve's brand appeal as approachable: a charging station and cafe-style seating for patrons to sit and enjoy Swerved treats while chatting with the amazing Swerve team.
 And of course, every item was a chance to reiterate the fun, bright brand identity Swerve embodies.

 The Louisiana State Museum is a system of 9 individual museums that range from historical and cultural curations to honoring local sports stars.
-Each museum is unique, but sadly, many people, even the locals, knew about some of the smaller museums.
+Each museum is unique, but sadly, many people, even the locals, are unaware of the smaller museums.